ietf-wg-cellar/matroska-specification/subtitles.md

 Next remove the "langidx" and "id" lines.
 These are used to differentiate the subtitle streams and define the language.
 As the streams will be stored separately anyway, there is no need to differentiate them here.
 Also, the language setting will be stored in the Matroska tags, so there is no need to store it here.

-Finally, the "timestamp" will be used to set the Block's timecode.
+Finally, the "timestamp" will be used to set the Block's timestamp.
 Once it is set there, there is no need for it to be stored here.
 Also, as it may interfere if the file is edited, it SHOULD NOT be stored here.

 Once all of these items are removed, the data to store in the CodecPrivate SHOULD look like this: